christianh814/ocp4-upi-helpernode/quickstart.md

 --initrd-inject helper-ks.cfg --extra-args "inst.ks=file:/helper-ks.cfg" --noautoconsole
 ```

-The provided Kickstart file installs the helper with the following settings.
+The provided Kickstart file installs the helper with the following settings (which is based on the [virt-net.xml](./virt-net.xml) file that was used before).

 * IP - 192.168.7.77
 * NetMask - 255.255.255.0